The 13 Best Fourth of July Horror Flicks, from ‘Jaws’ to ‘The Purge’

-How far does the dial have to move to take a holiday movie from festive to freaky?
-At least since the events of “Jaws” hit Amity Island, Fourth of July celebrations have served as frightful fodder for satirists.
-Film has taken the holiday to especially horrifying heights.
+How far does the dial have to move to take a holiday from festive to fucked up?
+At least since the events of “Jaws” hit Amity Island, Fourth of July celebrations have served as frightful fodder for satirists, who have used the summer holiday as an opportunity to lambast the all-too-obvious dark side to our country’s blood-spattered stars and stripes.

 The best Fourth of July horror movies make use of both their seasonal setting and thorny subject matter.
-There’s something innately disturbing about taking a summer holiday that should be celebratory and re-packaging it in that twisted carnival aesthetic, dripping with oversaturated reds, whites, and blues.
-Plus, exploring the birth of a country currently tearing itself in two bestows an embarrassment of thematic riches onto the writers and directors willing to stew in its spirit.
+There’s something innately disturbing about taking a day that should be celebratory and re-packaging it in that twisted carnival aesthetic — dripping with oversaturated reds, whites, and blues.
+And exploring the birth of a country currently tearing itself in two (just look at the Supreme Court last week) bestows an embarrassment of thematic riches onto the writers and directors willing to stew in its spirit.

 More from IndieWire

-Fourth of July horror movies have become a genre category in their own right because they offer opportunities to criticize the U.S. as it currently is and reflect on the darker aspects of our history (and present).
+Fourth of July horror movies have become a genre category in their own right because they offer opportunities to criticize the U.S. as it currently is, while simultaneously reflecting on the untold darkness of our history.
 Not to mention, fireworks and crowds spell menacing horror movie magic.
-Toss in a zombified Uncle Sam and you’ve got a slasher worth lighting sparklers.
+Toss in a zombified Uncle Sam, and you’ve got a slasher worth lighting sparklers.

 Roland Emmerich sicced aliens on the world in the aptly titled “Independence Day,” a sci-fi disaster movie starring Will Smith, Jeff Goldblum, and Bill Pullman among others.
 Robert De Niro played a freed prisoner hunting down his former attorney, played by Nick Nolte, in Martin Scorsese’s “Cape Fear.”
 That’s a remake of the 1962 psychological thriller of the same name, set against the backdrop of a well-to-do North Carolina community also partying on the Fourth.
 And while “The Purge” creator James DeMonaco may have technically set his fictive blood bath in the spring, it’s no secret that the murder marathon of the title, an annual event canonically “sanctioned by the U.S. government,” incorporates elements similar in tone to the real federal holiday.

 Whether you’re rounding out a day of summer fun or sitting out of this year’s festivities, here are the best Fourth of July horror movies.
-The list has been capped at 13 titles in a star-spangled homage to the original colonies codified by the Declaration of Independence on this doomed day.
+The list has been capped at 15 titles.
+You can also mine our guide to films about democratic elections from last November.

 Best of IndieWire